Youth Residential Programs Handbook

 GJR in PA, as a participant in the Child Nutrition Program, understands the importance of proper nutrition and access to food during the entire year, including the summer.

-Nutritious free meals are available for children and teens 18 years and younger at many locations throughout the nation throughout the summer while school is out of session.
+Nutritious free meals are available for children and teens 18 years and younger at many locations nationwide during the summer while school is out of session.
 Locations for participating sites are updated in the spring prior to the end of the school year.

 To locate sites that serve free meals to children during the summer, parents and guardians can take one of the following action steps: